 Those needs can span a broad range in Neno, where Paulo has seen decades of changing seasons, ebbs and flows.
 She smiles rarely this morning—even when chatting with Zingwani, a friend and neighbor she’s known for years—indicating times have been harder lately.
 Chabwera promises to advocate for housing help, and Msiska discusses the potential for immediate food assistance.

 Above all, Zingwani emphasized the importance of Paulo maintaining her ART and her regular checkups at the central Neno clinic, to ensure the best possible future for Ulemu and her four older children.

-But with the team supporting his mother and family, Ulemu’s chances of living a healthy life are strong, whatever the results of his HIV tests.
+With the team supporting his mother and family, Ulemu’s chances of living a healthy life are strong, whatever the results of his HIV tests.

-As this morning’s visit concluded, Paulo stood up, Ulemu still in her arms and wrapped in a bright green, patterned cloth.
+As the morning’s visit concluded, Paulo stood up, Ulemu still in her arms and wrapped in a bright green, patterned cloth.
 Zingwani embraced Paulo as good-byes were said, and then Zingwani and the PIH team departed—they were off to the next home.